infosecB/LOOBins/CONTRIBUTING.md

 ## Add a new LOOBin

-1. **Check Existing Issues**: To prevent duplicative work efforts, please first check the existing [LOOBins Issues](https://github.com/infosecB/LOOBins/issues) to ensure that the binary you would like to add isn't already in development.
+1. **Check Existing Issues**: To prevent duplicative work efforts, please first check the existing [Issues](https://github.com/infosecB/LOOBins/issues) to ensure that the binary you would like to add isn't already in development.
 Issues tagged with "Help Wanted" are available for assignment.

 2. **Create an Issue**: Once you have validated that an issue does not exist for the binary you would like to author, create a new issue using the "New LOOBin" template.
 If you are interesting in claiming a LOOBin that is tagged as "Help Wanted", add a comment.
 A maintainer will review the issue and assign it to you.